-Written English Paper: There will be one question giving candidates the opportunity to write creatively, either in a short piece of fiction or non-fiction.
+Written English Paper: There will be one question that will allow candidates the opportunity to write creatively in a short piece of non-fiction.
 Here, we are looking for original and accurate writing.
 Candidates who do well write in an imaginative and engaging manner.